remicres/otbtf/README.md

 ## The basics

-Here we will try to provide a simple example of doing a classification using a deep net that performs on one single VHRS image.
+Here we will try to provide a simple example of doing a classification using a deep net that performs on one single VHR image.
 Our data set consists in one Spot-7 image, *spot7.tif*, and a training vector data, *terrain_truth.shp* that qualifies two classes that are forest / non-forest.
 First, we **compute statistics** of the vector data : how many points can we sample inside objects, and how many objects in each class.
 ```